Tucson & Tombstone, Arizona

-We headed out for Tucson early in the morning; it’s a five hour drive from our house.
+We headed out for Tucson early in the morning, a five hour drive from our house.
 We had one rest stop way the other side of phoenix.
-Indian women were selling pottery and beads.
+Zuni (Native American) women were selling pottery and beads.
 At that point I knew this was going to be a great vacation, no vacation is complete without pottery and beads (at least not in the Southwest).
 It was already over 90 degrees outside as we headed into Tucson in search of our hotel.
 We are an adventurous bunch.
 I never like to pay a lot for a hotel room because we are never in them for very long.
 Some people may prefer the sunken tub and a view, but how much time do you spend in the room?

 We somehow ended up at the south end of Tucson at the Palo Verde Inn and Suites.
 I have stayed in some questionable hotels… nothing like this.
 Our room was right off the pool (that part was great); the place was in desperate need of repair.
 In fact in the next courtyard over there was an in ground Jacuzzi that someone was making a planter bed out of (you know because they did not want to pay to fix it).
 The landscaping was nice and our air worked so we went on with our trip.

 That first night all we had was a street map, so we drove around looking for a local Mexican food place (you don’t go to Tucson to eat spaghetti).
 We did not find a Mexican food place but we did find a Claim Jumpers.
 We are rural people and had never eaten at Claim Jumpers.
 It was fairly awesome.
-It wasn’t local Mexican food however I would absolutely go there again.
+It wasn’t local Mexican food however, I would absolutely go there again.
 Plus the motif was western complete with antler chandeliers so I felt a certain satisfaction in the idea that we were doing something novel.

 That night we swam at the hotel and relaxed.
-Outside of the decapitated room and Jacuzzi filled with dirt the place wasn’t too bad.
+Outside of the decapitated room and Jacuzzi filled with dirt, the place wasn’t too bad.
 One thing that worked in our favor was that even though the pool was suppose to close at 10pm, no one ever showed to lock the gates during our entire stay, a couple of those nights we were in there until 1am, something that obviously never happens in your more prestigious hotels.
 Since the pool was the best thing about the Palo Verde you had to appreciate that they neglected to shut it down.

 Day two of our vacation was a trip to Tombstone.
 If I had indulged him, my husband would have bought chaps and a six shooter for this outing.
 He was pretty excited.
 The type of excited that makes you hope the whole day is not a bust.
 After a minimal breakfast we headed out.
 The desert scenery turned into rustic mountains.
 Old tourist trap signs lined the highway and I am still looking for a sign that says “two headed snake” because you know I’m stopping if I ever see it!